 I’m no doctor, ok?
 Today’s post shares some activities that help sharpen the brain on a surface level.
 There are 2 guests – a psychologist and a clinician (both from the U.S) who will share solid steps, insight and encouragement based on years of study and professional experience working with clients, in upcoming interviews that I’ll add to new posts for you.

 Why mostly phone-free activities?

 A lot of us could do with a break from our pinging, ringing pocket-sized mini-computers.
 It’s also becoming common knowledge (driven by extensive research) that increased ‘smart’ phone use can lead to decreased brain health.
-From affecting attention, concentration, social relationships, organization, time management, eyesight and sleep pattern, the ‘smart’ phone – while propped in the palm of a hand can also simultaneously cloud the mind and dim the mood and emotionally disconnect the one scrolling on it.
+From affecting attention, concentration, social relationships, organization, time management, eyesight and sleep pattern, the ‘smart’ phone – while propped in the palm of a hand can also simultaneously cloud the mind, dim the mood and emotionally disconnect the one scrolling on it.

 I share this as someone who once ran this blog strictly from a phone for a year, ok?
 Though I have now trimmed it down to 15 – 30 min. phone-screen time a weekday and barely (if at all) on weekends, these gadgets come in handy.
 Not a fan of their influence on social behaviour and addictive nature, but…they can come in handy.

 When it comes to working on projects for any length of time, try using a desktop or laptop more often than squinting at the phone – easier on the eyes and better for the posture.

 For now, here are my homemade 7 phone-free activities to sharpen the mind

 Reading requires concentration.
 When you’re reading something interesting, you can subconsciously ‘lower the volume’ on external sounds once it’s not too noisy.